moguz/seminarPaper/report.md

 <img src="keypoint_loss.png" width="50%">

-Keypoints are the most crutial annotations that are used in the training process, since they provide category specific semantic information.
-Since we represent the shape using a category-level mean mesh, we explitly learn to associate those semantic keypoints with the vertices of the mean shape.
+Keypoints are the most crucial annotations that are used in the training process, since they provide category specific semantic information.
+Since we represent the shape using a category-level mean mesh, we explicitly learn to associate those semantic keypoints with the vertices of the mean shape.
 We use a **keypoint assignment matrix** A to specify correspondences between the vertices of the mean shape and keypoints.
 Every row of the keypoint assignment matrix A represents a probability distribution over all vertices, indicating the probabilities of correspondence with a specific keypoint.
 These probability distributions, which are initialized as the uniform distribution, are updated during the training.
 We also encourage that the final probability distributions are peaked distributions.
 This representation allows us to locate semantic keypoints in any predicted shape.
 Technically speaking, given the vertex positions V, the locations of the semantic keypoints can be obtained by A*V.

 <img src="keypoint_assignment.png" width="50%">